-Widespread application of carbendazim (Carb) in agriculture and veterinary is a major environmental concern because of its residues that disrupt spermatogenesis.
+Widespread application of carbendazim (Carb) in agriculture and veterinary is a major environmental concern because of its residues that disrupts spermatogenesis.
 Recently, coenzyme Q10 (CoQ10) supplementation has demonstrated various health benefits due to its anti-apoptosis and anti-inflammatory nature.
 Thus, the present study aimed to investigate the possible mechanistic pathway of CoQ10 in Carb-induced reproductive dysfunction in male rats.
 Adult male Wistar rats were orally exposed to Carb (150 mg/kg) singly or in combination with CoQ10 (200 mg/kg).
 The rats received their treatments daily for 9 weeks.
-At the end of the work, the testis specimens were excised for histological (H & E staining), immunohistochemical, hormonal, and molecular (real-time quantitative PCR) assessments.
-The Carb group showed adverse testicular alterations confirmed by immunostaining and demonstrated a significant upregulation of Bax and Caspase-3 expression, while exhibiting a notable reduction in the immunopositivity of Bcl-2 protein within the testes of rats.
-Real-time PCR analysis revealed that Carb treatment decreased the expression of miR-202-5p with a concomitant decline in concentrations of testosterone and LH hormones.
-Conversely, in Carb-treated rats, co-treatment with CoQ10 restored the tissue architecture, hormonal disturbance, and declined apoptotic index to near control level.
-In addition, high expression of miR-202-5p was observed in the Carb + CoQ10 group, and testicular tissues returned to nearly normal histological architecture.
-We concluded that Carb causes adverse testicular alterations via miR-202-5p/apoptosis pathway, and CoQ10 may prove useful in combating Carb-induced adverse effects via its anti-apoptotic and gene regulatory effects.
+At the end of the work, the testes specimens were excised for histological (H & E staining), immunohistochemical, hormonal, and molecular (real-time quantitative PCR) assessments.
+The Carb group showed adverse testicular alterations confirmed by immunostaining and demonstrated a significant upregulation of bax and caspase-3 expression, while exhibiting a notable reduction in the immunopositivity of bcl-2 protein within the testes of rats.
+Real-time PCR analysis revealed that Carb treatment decreased the expression of miR-202-5p with concomitant decline in concentrations of testosterone and LH Conversely, in Carb-treated rats, co-treatment with CoQ10 restored the tissue hormones. architecture, hormonal disturbance and declined apoptotic index to near control level.
+In addition, high expression of miR-202-5p was observed in Carb + CoQ10 group and testicular tissues return to nearly normal histological architecture.
+We concluded that Carb causes adverse testicular alterations via Mir-202-5p/apoptosis pathway and CoQ10 may prove useful in combating Carbinduced hazard effects via its anti-apoptotic and gene regulatory effects.

-Keywords

-Histology, Testis, Carbendazim, Rat, Coenzyme Q10
+Keywords: Histology, Testis, Carbendazim, Rat, Coenzyme Q10